-We’ll take a look at each of these in detail, but before we do, let’s define the term ‘swing trading’ and why it’s called that.
+We’ll take a look at each of these in detail, but before we do, let’s define ‘swing trading’ and why it’s called that.

-A general definition of a swing trade is a trade that lasts a couple of days up to several months in order to profit from an anticipated price move in the traded instrument.
+A general definition of a swing trade is a trade that lasts from a couple of days and up to several months, in order to profit from an anticipated price move in the traded instrument.

 To clarify this, let’s bring in a chart from our article on price action context.

 The increase/decrease of price in an instrument over time rarely happens in a straight ‘line’ up or down, but rather in ‘waves’ where price moves fast in one direction and then pauses before the next move into the same direction.

 These ‘waves’ are what create bullish or bearish trends which can last from a few hours to multiple years depending on the time frame that you’re looking at.

 Every time that price starts a pullback or starts a new move after a pullback creates so called swing points (see chart above) and thus, as a swing trader, you’re looking to get in as close as possible at a swing low in the trend and exit as close as possible to a swing high to capture as much of the trend move as possible and that is why it’s called swing trading.

 Swing trading offers advantages compared to day trading on the lower time frames, but there are also disadvantages which we’ll cover below.